fiveout/mysidlab-infra/docs/lab.md

 ### <a name="lab-env">The Environment</a>

-The labs will use an environment consisting of:
+The lab environment consists of:
 1. Individual GitHub accounts and source code repositories.
 Each attendee will need to have their own GitHub account (see Prerequisites).
 2. Ansible Automation Tower.
 3. Amazon AWS.